[ Homepage ] [ Introduction ] [ Warning ] [ Ratings ] [ Ethics ] [ Feedback ] [ Updates ]

 Route Information:

 From the Albion Basin Campground entrance the trail hikes around the west side of the campground and interests an access road.
 Follow the access road west.
 After a short distance the access road will fork with the right fork leading to a cabin and the left fork leading to Secret Lake.
 Take the left fork and continue to Secret Lake.
 The road you are following shortly turns into a wide trail as it climbs past an old mine to Secret Lake.
 The area is criss-crossed with minor trails, just keep following the most well used trail west and you will reach Secret Lake (N40° 34' 18", W111° 37' 17").
 Enjoy the view of the North Face of Devils Castle as you hike to the lake.
-This view is very impressive.
+The view of Devils Castle is very impressive.

 Since the trail to Secret Lake is more of a stroll than a hike many will arrive at the lake with energy to burn.
 May I suggest hiking to the summit of 11,051' Sugarloaf Peak for those who want a little more exercise without to much difficulty.
 Those who like a real challenge can try to complete the Devils Castle Traverse.
 Sugarloaf Peak is the 13th highest peak in Salt Lake City and this is a good time to tick the summit off your peak baggers list.
 This is also one of the easier high summits to reach.